 Note that non-certified copies are only issued to family members for genealogical research.

-An authorized applicant must be at least 18 years old and must provide a documented proof of relationship (birth or marriage certificate) to the decedent, and valid government-issued ID showing name and signature, or a notarized signature.
+An authorized applicant must be at least 18 years old and must provide documented proof of relationship (birth or marriage certificate) to the decedent and a valid government-issued ID showing name and signature or a notarized signature.

 As specified in Arizona Administrative Code (A.A.C.)
 R9-19-105, a certified copy of an Arizona death certificate costs $20.
 This is a non-refundable statutory fee charged by issuing agencies in the state to process each request for a record search.
 If a death record is found, a certified copy is issued to the requester.
 If it is not found, a certificate of "No Record" is issued.
 A non-certified copy costs $5 and is only issued to government agencies and researchers.